-Create reports and visualisations with data from Codat and other sources by using a data warehouse
+Create reports and visualizations with data from Codat and other sources by using a data warehouse

-The best tactic is to create a data warehouse that consolidates all of an organisation’s data in a single location.
+The best tactic is to create a data warehouse that consolidates all of an organization’s data in a single location.
 Most businesses nowadays use cloud data warehouses for that purpose.

 To populate a data warehouse, you can extract data from SaaS applications and on-premises databases and load it using an ETL (extract, transform, load) tool.
 Once the data is available, analysts can use it to create reports.